Guiding Your Puppy: A Comprehensive Guide on How to Socialize a Puppy

 Puppy Socialization Classes

 Puppy socialization classes are designed to expose puppies to various experiences, animals, and objects in a controlled and pleasant manner.
-These classes aid puppies in developing basic obedience skills and interacting with other puppies, crucial for their social development.
-Regular handling and exposure to novel stimuli in these classes often lead to:
+Each training class will aid puppies in developing basic obedience skills and interacting with other puppies, crucial for their social development.
+Regular handling and exposure to novel and new stimuli as you attend puppy classes often lead to:

 • Better performance in obedience commands